2 jailed for over a decade in German campsite child abuse case

 Some 33 witnesses, including 16 victims and 12 relatives, testified before the court in the trial over the past ten weeks, many of them behind closed doors.

-Outrage over the serial abuse, uncovered in late January, grew nationwide as details of failings by police and local authorities came to light.
+Outrage over the serial abuse in Luegde, uncovered in late January, grew nationwide as details of failings by police and local authorities came to light.

+"Shocking cluelessness and inappropriate lack of concern about the dangers of sexual violence are widespread" in Germany, child sexual abuse commissioner Johannes-Wilhelm Roerig said in a statement.

+There were 2,500 abuse investigations in North Rhine-Westphalia state alone last year, he noted.